 Refer to the correct working methods.
-See "Daily operation" on page 30.

 RELIEF VALVE IN HYDRAULIC CIRCUIT OPENS AT A LOW PRESSURE.
 HAMMER OPERATING PRESSURE IS NOT REACHED

 Check the installation.
 Check the relief valve operation.
 Adjust the relief valve in hydraulic circuit.
 Measure the high pressure in the hammer inlet line.
 Contact your local dealer for more information.